Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Deep relaxation for anxious patients

-IV (intravenous) sedation delivers a calming medication directly into the bloodstream, leaving you deeply relaxed and remembering little of the treatment.
+• IV (intravenous) sedation delivers a calming medication straight into the bloodstream, leaving you deeply relaxed and remembering little of the treatment.
+It’s our deepest conscious-sedation option and is ideally suited to adults with severe dental anxiety or phobia, and to longer or more complex appointments.

-Deep, profound relaxation.
-Far deeper sedation than inhalation or oral options.
-You’ll feel as if you’re dozing throughout — aware if needed, but entirely relaxed.
-Perfect for severe dental anxiety.
+Far deeper than inhalation or oral sedation.
+You’ll feel as though you’re dozing throughout — rousable if needed, but entirely relaxed.
+Ideal for severe dental anxiety and for adults facing longer or more involved treatment.

-Memory-suppressing effects.
-IV sedation typically produces amnesia for the period of treatment — you won’t remember much of the procedure afterwards.
-Immensely valuable for patients who’ve had traumatic past dental experiences.
+IV sedation typically produces amnesia for the period of treatment, so you won’t remember much of the procedure afterwards — immensely valuable for patients who’ve had traumatic past dental experiences.

-Expertly delivered and monitored.
-Delivered by specially trained clinicians with continuous monitoring of your vital signs.
-The highest standard of safety for deep dental sedation.
-You’re in expert hands throughout.
+Delivered by specially trained clinicians with continuous monitoring of your vital signs throughout — the highest standard of safety for deep dental sedation.
+You’re in expert hands from start to finish.

 Oral Sedation in Leeds